-The extra care in this study will involve:
+The extra care in this study will involve

-- 1. Women with hrHPV positive BMD (Pap 2-3a1) who will be referred to the gynaecologist for colposcopy immediately, as the presence of lesions ¡ÝCIN3 will be expected solely in this group, and not in the group of women with hrHPV negative BMD; - 2.
-All women with hrHPV positive normal cytology and 12.5% of the women with hrHPV negative cytology will undergo extra cytologic control to evaluate the role of hrHPV in the development of cytologic and histologic lesion.
+1. Women with hrHPV positive BMD (Pap 2-3a1) who will be referred to the gynaecologist for colposcopy immediately, as the presence of lesions iÝ CIN3 will be expected solely in this group, and not in the group of women with hrHPV negative BMD;

+2. All women with hrHPV positive normal cytology and 12.5% of the women with hrHPV negative cytology who will undergo extra cytologic control to evaluate the role of hrHPV in the development of cytologic and histologic lesion.
 For these women, the hrHPV results will be blinded for the duration of the study.

-In order to evaluate the hrHPV-based referral strategies with the regular repeat and referral recommendations, we compare the results of the study cohort with a cohort of women screened with conventional cytological testing only in the same period, region and study laboratory.
+In order to evaluate the hrHPV-based referral strategies with the regular repeat and referral recommendations, we compare the results of the study cohort with an historical cohort of women screened in the previous calendar year at the study laboratory.